RooyyDoe/web-app-from-scratch-1920/README.md

 ## Description

-In the start screen of my product users will be able to select an game genre that they prefer or want to know more about.
-When they have selected one genre they will be navigated to an new page where all the games of this genre will be generated in.
-When the user wants to know more about one specific game you will be able to select this game and it will show a detail page of this game.
+In the start screen of my product users are presented with a list of all gaming genres.
+The user can select a genre out of this list that the user wants to know more about by clicking on it.
+The user is then directed to a new page where all the games within the selected genre are presented in a list in the same way as the genres were previously.
+The games within the selected genre are obtained using an RAWG API.
+The user is now able to select one of these games in the list to obtain more detailed information about it.
+When a certain game is selected, the user will be navigated to a new page with all sorts of details about the game.

 ## Usage